tilezen/vector-datasource/CONTRIBUTING.md

 Yellow call-outs like this are meant to draw your attention to an important idea or distinction you should keep in mind.
 </div>

-### vector-datasource
+### vector-datasource repo

+#### Data in, data out

 Map database in Postgres stores data from OpenStreetMap and other projects like Natural Earth and Who's On First.

 When data is loaded, database "triggers" calculate if a feature is included in which layer(s), at what "minimum zoom", and other Mapzen specific "mz" properties.

+When modifying the logic below, we'll need to update our Postgres functions, migrate the data, and cut new tiles.

+#### Changing tile content

-Most **content filter changes** (eg: adding a new kind of feature) only requires a database modification and doesn't require restarting TileServer.
-These are done in the `yaml/` filter files, for example: pois.yaml.
+Most **content changes** (eg: adding a new kind of feature) only require a database modification.
+Content changes are configured using YAML files which specify which database features are "filtered" and outputed in tiles.
+The location for these content filters is in the `yaml/` directory, for example: [pois.yaml](yaml/pois.yaml).

-**Query selections from the database** are detailed in queries.yaml and also specifies how it is post-processed via Python transforms.
-This primary file refers to layer specific `jinja` SQL "templates" in `queries/` (eg: landuse.jinja2) for Postgres SQL code.
+Some preexisting feature filters are configured using an older raw SQL format in `jinja` files in the `queries/` directory.
+This older syntax is still helpful to select multiple feature properties across many kinds of features at once.
+Generally perform maintenance on pre-existing filters or migrate them to the newer YAML format.
+For example, [pois.jinja](queries/pois.jinja).

+Additionally, the root `queries.yaml` specifies which `jinja` file to use per layer, and also specifies post-processing via Python transforms.

-### TileServer
+### TileServer repo

 Listens for API requests on localhost, which are in the format of 0/0/0.ext

 When TileServer hears a request it asks Postgres for "the stuff" inside that tile's bounding box, configured via the `queries.yaml` file and `.jinja2` files.

-NOTE: A change to one of the query files requires TileServer to be restarted so they can be reloaded.
+_**NOTE:** A change to one of the query files requires TileServer to be restarted so they can be reloaded.
+But content filter changes generally doesn't require restarting TileServer._

 ## Let's do this!